-My yard is mostly shade due to large mature trees that surround the front and back of the house.
-Over the past 8 years of living at my house, I have learned a few things about perennials and bulbs that love shade.
-If you are looking for shade loving perennials or bulbs that do well in full to partial shade check out the list below…
+My yard is mostly shade due to the large mature trees that surround the front and back of the house.
+Over the past 8 years of living at my house, I have learned a few things about perennials and bulbs that love the shade.
+If you are looking for shade plants that are unique this list will provide inspiration and ideas.

 7 Unique Shade-Loving Plants

 When it comes to shade gardening, one of the most common perennials people associate with low light settings is the hosta.
-There is a good reason for that as hosta tolerate heavy shade to part shade and are relatively easy to grow and care for.
-In addition to how easy it is to grow hosta, according to Almanac.com, there are over 3,000 cultivars of hosta to choose from.
+There is a good reason for that as hosta tolerate heavy shade to part shade.
+In addition to their shade tolerance, they are relatively easy to grow and care for.
+According to Almanac.com, there are over 3,000 cultivars of hosta to choose from.
 With this many cultivars available it often becomes a hobby to collect new hosta varieties to add to your shade garden.

 El Nino Hosta is a variety that has been around for about 20 years and was developed in Holland.
-El Nino Hosta is appealing in a shade garden because of its large blue heart-shaped leaves that have a fine white edge.
-This fine white edge really helps to give a clean appearance to this shade-loving perennial.
-Growing 1-2′ tall with a 2.5-3′ spread only a 3 to 5 El Nino Hosta are needed to fill a small garden bed of 25′ square feet or less.
-When El Nino Hosta is planted with hostas like White Feather Hosta and Fire & Ice Hosta the combination is sleek and provides a lot of different heights and textures.
+The large blue heart-shaped leaves have a white edge giving a clean appearance in the shade garden.
+Growing 1-2′ tall with a 2.5-3′ spread only 3 to 5 El Nino Hosta are needed to fill a small garden bed of 25′ square feet or less.
+Plant El Nino Hosta with White Feather Hosta and Fire & Ice Hosta for a sleek look with varying heights and textures.